 Sambar is unique in that in addition to spices like coriander, cumin, and red chiles, there are roasted and ground lentils in the mix.

 Turmeric is almost always used in its powdered form for Indian cuisine.
-The root looks similar to ginger, and it is sometimes available, but I don’t recommend it for cooking.
+The root looks similar to ginger, and it is sometimes available, but I don't recommend it for daily cooking because of its strong taste.

-The ingredient is essential and easy to find in any grocery store.
+Turmeric is an essential, ingredient, and it is easy to find in any grocery store.
 If you don’t have it, buy it.
 It is used in almost every recipe.

 You can purchase either a concentrate, which is easiest to use, or a brick of whole tamarind.
 The brick consists of the fruit pulp and seeds that you must process before using.